bgoonz/DS-ALGO-OFFICIAL/Resources/aux-resources/QandA/expression-vs-statement.md

 A general rule of thumb:

-> If you can print it or assign it to a variable, it’s an expression.
-If you can’t, it’s a statement.
+> If you can print it or assign it to a variable, it's an expression.
+If you can't, it's a statement.

 ##### Statements